omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *ellipse_tag* is metadata column with labels for each ellipse

 *ellipse_connect* is metadata column with numbers used to connect centers of ellipses with lines.

+if *flipx* =True, the x-axis will be inverted

+if *flipy* =True, the y-axis will be inverted

+if *returnData* =True, the coordinate of the points will be returned as a pandas dataframe.
+Note that if it is a biplot, two dataframes will be returned: one for the points and one for the arrows.

 *colorlist* specifies colorlist to use for var1.
 If 'None', qdiv will decide the colors. same for markerlist and var2; savename is path and name to save png figure output.